andyzhangstat/SLSVD/README.md

 ## Python Ecosystem Context

-**lr_cd** establishes itself as a valuable enhancement to the Python ecosystem.
-The `LinearRegression` in the Python package `scikit-learn` has similar functionality, but our implementation uses a different algorithm, which we believe is superior. [`sklearn.linear_model.LinearRegression`](https://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares) contains a few optimization functions: `scipy.linalg.lstsq`, `scipy.sparse.linalg.lsqr`, and `scipy.optimize.nnls`, which rely on the singular value decomposition of feature matrix `X`.
+**SLSVD** establishes itself as a valuable enhancement to the Python ecosystem.
+There is no function in the Python package `scikit-learn` has similar functionality,  our implementation uses Majorization-Minimization algorithm.

-- **Beginner-Friendly** : `lr_cd` is easy to use for beginners in Python and statistics.
+- **Beginner-Friendly** : `SLSVD` is easy to use for beginners in Python and statistics.
 The well-written functions allow users to play with various simulated data and generate beautiful plots with little effort.

-- **Reliable-Alternative** : The coordinate descent algorithm is known for fast convergence in various convex optimization problems, making this Python package a reliable alternative to existed packages.
-Current package can be easily extended to a list of statistical models such as Ridge Regression and Lasso Regression.
+- **Reliable-Alternative** : The Majorization-Minimization algorithm is known for convergence in various optimization problems, making this Python package a reliable alternative to existed packages.